KomMonitor/kommonitor-importer/kommonitor-datamanagement-api-client/docs/ProcessScriptsApi.md

 | **404** | Not Found |  -  |

-## getGeoresourceSchemaByLevel
+## getProcessScriptCodeForIndicator

-> String getGeoresourceSchemaByLevel(georesourceId, name)
+> byte[] getProcessScriptCodeForIndicator(indicatorId)

-retrieve the JSON schema for the selected geo-resource dataset
+retrieve the process script code associated to a certain indicator as JavaScript file

-retrieve the JSON schema for the selected geo-resource dataset.
-The JSON schema indicates the property structure of the dataset.
+retrieve the process script code associated to a certain indicator as JavaScript file

 ### Example